korzin/aws-certified-dev-handbook/handbooks/ec2.md

 EBS encrypts your volume with a data key using the **industry-standard AES-256**(AES-256-XTS) algorithm.

 Amazon EBS encryption uses AWS Key Management Service (AWS KMS) customer master keys (CMKs) when creating encrypted volumes and any snapshots created from them.
 A unique AWS-managed CMK is created for you automatically in each region where you store AWS assets.
 This key is used for Amazon EBS encryption unless you specify a customer-managed CMK that you created separately using AWS KMS.

 You cannot change the CMK that is associated with an existing snapshot or encrypted volume.
 However, you can associate a different CMK during a snapshot copy operation so that the resulting copied snapshot uses the new CMK.

+To encrypt unencrypted snapshot you have to copy that snapshot and choose option encrypt

 Because of security constraints, you cannot directly restore an EBS volume from a shared encrypted snapshot that you do not own.
 You must first create a copy of the snapshot, which you will own.

 To migrate data from unencrypted volume to encrypted volume you can:
 * Attach unencrypted and encrypted volumes to certain ec2i